suffolklibraries/lgc/content/collections/events/luminous-woodbridge.md

       -
         type: text
         text: 'The venue Has wide double doors for those that have accessibility needs.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'For those not able to attend in person the event is also being held digitally.'
+  -
     type: heading
     attrs: